LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a novel pruning method (LEAN) for CNN pruning by extracting the highest value paths of operators.
-We incorporate existing graph algorithms, and computationally efficient methods for determining the operator norm.
-We show that LEAN pruning permits removing significantly more operations while retaining better network accuracy than pruning based on individual filters across different norms.
+We incorporate existing graph algorithms and computationally efficient methods for determining the operator norm.
+We show that LEAN pruning permits removing significantly more operators while retaining better network accuracy than several existing pruning methods.
 Our results show that LEAN pruning can increase the speed of the network, both in theoretical speedup (FLOPs reduction) and in practice.
-The severity of pruning that can be performed depends on the network architecture and dataset.
-Furthermore, visualizing the pruned MS-D architectures shows that LEAN exposes substantially different structures within CNNs than conventional pruning methods.
 In conclusion, LEAN enables severe pruning of CNNs while maintaining a high accuracy, by effectively exploiting the interdependency of network operations.

-Future work could be split along two lines.
-On the one hand, there are more CNN operators for which methods to compute their operator norms could be developed.
-Notably, we have disregarded non-linear operators in this work.
-If we could include the non-linear activation functions, and max-pooling operators, perhaps LEAN could be further improved.
-On the other hand, new graph theoretic approaches for extracting meaningful paths from the graph could be explored.
+Future work could be split along several lines.
+First, there are more CNN operators for which methods to compute their operator norms could be developed.
+Notably, we have mostly disregarded non-linear operators in this work.
+Next, LEAN approximates the norm of a chain of operators using the submultiplicative property upper bound $\norm{AB}\leq\norm{A}\cdot\norm{B}$.
+New methods for approximating the norm of a chain of composed operators could strengthen LEAN as it more accurately extracts chains with strong operator norms.
+In addition, new graph theoretic approaches for extracting meaningful paths from the graph could be explored.
 Such algorithms are already abundant in the field of graph theory, and could quite readily be carried over to neural network pruning research.
+Lastly, LEAN currently works by greedily extracting high-value paths.
+Approaches such as \cite{guo2016dynamic} could be considered to avoid greedy selection of operators.